mdj0025/2210-hands-on/efficiency/README.md

 | ...     | ...         | ...             |
 | 2^k x N | T(2^k x N)  | T(2^k x N) / T(2^(k-1) x N) |

 Since we know that the time complexity *T(N)* is proportional to a polynomial function and since we're doubling *N* on each step, the values in the **Ratio** column will approach a constant value approximately equal to *2^k*.
-Solving for *k* would then give us the degree of the polynomial.
+Solving for *k* would then give us the degree of the polynomial that characterizes this algorithm's time complexity.
 For example, the following table suggests that the underlying algorithm being timed has time complexity proportional to *N^2*.

 | **N** |     **T(N)** (sec.) |    **Ratio**    |
 |  ---: |     -------------:  |    ---------:   |